Phronesis2025/hairstyles-app/PROGRESS.md

 - [May 9, 2025]: "No routes matched location '/api/auth/signup'" in the frontend due to navigating to the backend route from the frontend context.
 Resolved by using the correct backend URL (`http://localhost:5000/api/auth/signup`) to initiate the OAuth flow.
 - [May 9, 2025]: "Sign Out button not working" due to session persistence in the Supabase client.
 Fixed by adding `supabase.auth.refreshSession()` after sign-out to ensure the session is cleared.
 - [May 9, 2025]: Violated Rule 2 (No Commented-Out Code) by commenting out sections in `App.jsx`.
 Corrected by providing the full, clean code in the next response.
+- [May 9, 2025]: "Access to fetch at 'http://localhost:5000/api/upload' from origin 'http://localhost:5173' has been blocked by CORS policy" when uploading a photo.
+Fixed by installing `cors` middleware in the backend and allowing requests from `http://localhost:5173`.
+- [May 9, 2025]: "401 Unauthorized" when uploading a photo due to the backend not receiving the Supabase session token.
+Fixed by passing the session token in the `Authorization` header and verifying it in the backend.
+- [May 9, 2025]: "403 Unauthorized" when uploading to Supabase Storage due to a row-level security policy violation.
+Fixed by updating the `photos` bucket policies to allow uploads by authenticated users.
+- [May 9, 2025]: "AuthSessionMissingError: Auth session missing!" when setting the session on the backend.
+Fixed by passing the token directly in the Storage request headers instead of using `setSession`.

 ## To-Do List